 Bill Ehm of the DNR and Chuck Gipp of IDALS were elected as co-chairs of the Floodplain Management Subcommittee.
 The RIO provided staff support, including posting meeting notices, preparing press releases, and hosting web site information about the work of the Subcommittee.

-Four work groups worked on components of the recommendations required by HF756.
+recommendations required by HF756.
 The work groups include:

 Click here to view work group membership.